-- Removal of render

-- Replacement of render

-- Painting of natural stone, brick or unpainted render finished structures, particularly with modern paints which can be detrimental to the building fabric

-- Sand-blasting of external surfaces which may lead to porosity and water ingress.

-- Whole scale repointing of brickwork

-- The removal of inappropriate coverings to facades, such as paint over original brickwork - Repairing areas of plastering with lime render - Repointing areas of pointing to brickwork varying from multi plane sliding sash to artisan casement windows.
+- Removal of render - · Replacement of render - Painting of natural stone, brick or unpainted render finished structures, particularly with modern paints which can be detrimental to the building fabric - Sand-blasting of external surfaces which may lead to porosity and water ingress. - · Whole scale repointing of brickwork - The inclusion of external insulation on the front or prominent elevations of a structure. - The removal of inappropriate coverings to facades, such as paint over original brickwork - Repairing areas of plastering with lime render - Repointing areas of pointing to brickwork with historical appropriate mortar